mintscale/data-nft/README.md

 3. NFT Collection Minting Composite Functions
 4. FASTAPI + MongoDB based Rest API to mint Data NFTs and create PDF Event History Certificates

-Currently, the FASTAPI based Rest API prototype created by this project creates a XRPL record of Events Associated with a CAR (primary key: VIN Number) and generates a composite PDF (future Data NFT) of these events.
+Currently, the FASTAPI based Rest API prototype creates an XRPL record of an Event associated with a CAR (primary key: VIN Number) and generates a composite PDF (future Data NFT) of these events on-demand.

 ## Repo Structure